Physician’s Choice Sleep Aid Review

 I know that personal sleep trackers aren’t 100% accurate, but it was still interesting that the percentage of time I spent in the REM stage was good compared to my usual average.
 I’ll take that result with a pinch of salt, but the data looked positive.

-No noticeable side effects
+No noticeable side effects for me

 For me personally, there were no noticeable side effects.
 With over the counter sleep aids containing antihistamines, I often get a dry mouth after a couple of days, and sometimes I have vivid dreams when I take melatonin.
 So as far as I could tell, I seemed to tolerate Physician’s Choice well.